YAML

 YAML Ain't Markup Language, an indentation-based human-readable data serialization format.

-YAML (YAML Ain't Markup Language) is a human-readable data serialization format that uses indentation to represent hierarchical structure.
-It is widely used for configuration files and data exchange.
+YAML (YAML Ain't Markup Language) is a human-readable data serialization format that uses indentation to express hierarchical structure.
+Originally an acronym for "Yet Another Markup Language," it was renamed to the current recursive acronym to emphasize it is not a markup language.
+Widely used for configuration files and data exchange, it is the de facto standard particularly in the DevOps domain.